 Honors Fellows Projects are as unique as the individual students who pursue them.
 The types of work that could be proposed include, but are not limited to, the following:

 • Independent research project and paper of significant depth

 • Ongoing research with professors, culminating in senior thesis

 • Original creative work(s): art, music, prose, or poetry

-Honors Fellows opt for four IHP classes.
-They graduate with a total of 30 IHP credits on their transcript
+Honors Fellows opt for four extra IHP classes, a total of 10 on their transcript.

 Interested?
 Click here for steps to becoming an Honors Fellow.

 For the Endowed Fellows Competition!
 Click here to read the call for fellows.
 Applications are due February 15.